 2:240 Board Policy Development

-Board of Education governance requires written policies.
-Written policies ensure legal compliance, establish board processes, articulate District ends, delegate authority, and define operating limits.
-Board policies also provide the process for monitoring progress toward District ends.
+The School Board governs using written policies.
+Written policies ensure legal compliance, establish Board processes, articulate District ends, delegate authority, and define operating limits.
+Board policies also provide the basis for monitoring progress toward District ends.

 Anyone may propose new policies, changes to existing policies, or elimination of existing policies.
 Staff suggestions should be processed through the Superintendent.
 Suggestions from all others may be made to the Board President or the Superintendent.

 The Superintendent is responsible for: (1) providing relevant policy information and data to the Board, (2) notifying those who will be affected by a proposed policy and obtaining their advice and suggestions, and (3) having policy recommendations drafted into written form for Board deliberation.
 The Superintendent shall seek the counsel of the school attorney when appropriate.

 Policies or policy revisions will not be adopted at the Board meeting at which they are first introduced, except when: 1) appropriate for a consent agenda because no Board discussion is required, or 2) necessary or prudent to meet emergency conditions or special conditions or to be legally compliant.
 Further Board consideration may be given at a subsequent meeting(s) and after opportunity for community input.